keymetrics/doc-pm2/en/runtime/integration/transpilers.md

 This tutorial will show you how to use pm2 with transpilers.

-!> We highly don't recommend to use this in **production** as it slows down your app.
+ We highly don't recommend to use this in **production** as it slows down your app.
 In that case, your app must be bundled i.e. transpiled from the source to get a pre-processed version of your app.
+{: .warn}

 ## Babel